WafiWadud/catimg/README.md

 # Catimg

 > [!IMPORTANT]
-> This bash script needs to have wezterm installed.
+> This bash script needs to have wezterm & jq installed.

 ---